astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

 1. In your `dags` folder, create a file named `docs_example_dag.py`.

-2. Copy and paste the one of the following DAGs based on which coding style you're most confortable with.
+2. Copy and paste one of the following DAGs based on which coding style you're most confortable with.

 <Tabs
     defaultValue="TaskFlowAPI"